17 Best Neapolitan Dishes: Food in Naples, Italy

 The most famous Italian pastry of Naples, sfogliatella comes in two versions.
 Those with a sweet tooth will want to try both.

 The most popular, sfogliatella riccia, looks like a flaky, layered shell and is filled with sweet ricotta cheese.
+Trying this pastry should be on every foodie’s list of things to do in Naples.
 The runner up, sfogliatella frolla, keeps the sweet ricotta cheese filling but uses a shortbread pastry and has a more bun-like shape.

 Pastry shops throughout the historic center will sell both.
 I prefer sfogliatella riccia, partly because that’s what my Italian grandparents served at Sunday dinners.